FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ---
 layout: blog-post
 title: How to use OAuth to Add Authentication to Your React App
-description: In this tutorial, you’ll learn how to implement a secure login/logout process with React and FusionAuth
+description: In this tutorial, you’ll learn how to implement secure login/logout process with React and FusionAuth
 author: Akira Brand
 image: blogs/fusionauth-example-react-2021/how-to-use-oauth-to-add-authentication-to-your-react-app-header-image.png
 category: blog